Zeddnyx/Znvim/README.md

 ## Warning

-I prefer create an account codeium before install cause i use codeium if u didin't wanna using codeium just remove from list plugin in lua/zedd/plugins/init.lua
+before install i suggest you to create an account codeium before install cause i use codeium if u didin't wanna using codeium just remove from list plugin in lua/zedd/plugins/init.lua

 ## Install